waggle-sensor/sage-vectordb-example/Readme.md

 NOTE: I have commented out the part where text can also be added to weaviate.
 But you can uncomment it and try adding text too. <br>
 After adding text, the results may also contain text and images both, for a particular query.<br>
-Experimenting with the type of input and observing the different types of results obtained is highly encouraged !!<br>
-Have a great time with weaviate !!<br>

 # References